fengjixuchui/Kernal-cheat-Injector/README.md

 - UI Mode ( imgui mode of the injector )
 - dump games + the game pdb ( some games dont work )
 - you can use detours + minhook
-- decrypt offsets ( rainbow 6, warzone )
-- dump offsets for all titles
 - choose what injection format you want x86 / x64
 - IAT dumper
 - cheat engine support + other debuggers